sarathsreedharan/icaps2024.github.io/content/attending/registration.md

 {{< registration_options >}}

 All fees will be charged in Canadian Dollars (CAD).
+At the time of writing, 1.00 CAD = 0.68 EUR = 0.74 USD.

 **Regular and Student Fees** include:

 * attendance at ICAPS 2024 conference - admission to workshops and tutorials, invited talks, technical sessions, community meeting
-* up to 2 papers in AAAI conference proceedings
+* up to 2 papers in ICAPS conference proceedings (published by AAAI)
 * conference package
 * workshop coffee breaks
 * conference coffee breaks